ann0see/jamulus/README.md

 Command | Description
 -- | --
 `/c/<myPassword>` | The user who sent this chat message will be made an admin `/c/ls` | ls = list: Prints all logged in users with their ID, name and status.
 The ID is needed e.g. to block a person.
 `/c/bl 0` | Bl = block: Blocks audio from the person with ID 0 being mixed into other mixes except from his/her own one.
 Also doesn‘t mix his/her signal in other mixes. /c/bl 1 blocks person 1 etc.
-`/c/ubl 0` | Ubl = unblock: Gegenteil zu /c/bl 0. opposite of /c/bl 0.
+`/c/ubl 0` | Ubl = unblock: Opposite of /c/bl 0.
 Enables the user with ID 0, so they can hear the others and be heard.
 `/c/disableChat` | Disables chat for all users `/c/enableChat` | Enables chat for all users `/c/enableWaitingRoom` | Enable waiting room feature (active by default).
 New users will be blocked and will not hear others.
 Also others will not hear the newly logged in user
 `/c/disableWaitingRoom` | All users will be enabled (can be heared and can hear others)